syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* significance (Optional): The multiple to which you want to round.
+* significance (Optional):  The multiple to which to round down.
+Defaults to 1.

-* mode (Optional): The direction (toward or away from 0) to round negative numbers.
+* mode (Optional): Controls rounding of negative numbers.
+If omitted, negative numbers are rounded away from zero.